Soho House Istanbul.

 Style.

 Palazzo Corpi is every inch the cinematic Istanbul palace.
-It’s home to Soho’s clubhouse, frescoes hovering above velvet banquettes, marble staircases sweeping towards rooms layered with kilims, carved timber and burnished brass.
+Home to Soho’s clubhouse, frescoes hover above velvet banquettes; marble staircases sweep towards rooms layered with kilims, carved timber and burnished brass.
 The palette leans into tobacco, olive and inky blue, seductive rather than showy.
 Vintage finds sit beside contemporary pieces, balanced with classic House touches.
 Nothing feels overworked.
 It’s opulent and relaxed, as if the building exhaled and decided to throw a very good party.

 Worth singling out is the art collection, one of the most extensive across all Soho House properties, with around 350 works on display.
 Featuring talent working in Istanbul at the time of the House’s opening in 2015, it represents a cross-section of the city’s creative scene, with internationally exhibited names including Özlem Altın, Leyla Gediz, Cemre Yeşil and Yuri Pattison among the highlights.